MazamaScience/AQ-SPEC-documentation/Software_Design_Document.md

 In the second stage of data processing, metadata from the synoptic file is used to download, parse and enhance raw timeseries data obtained from the ThingSpeak server at https://api.thingspeak.com/channels/.
-This data processing is performed again performed houly by a data processing script.
+This data processing is performed hourly by a data processing script.
 The timeseries data files are referred to as `pat` (Purple Air Timeseries) files.

-A more detailed discussion of data access APIs is available at: https://www2.purpleair.com/community/faq.
+A more detailed discussion of raw data access APIs is available at: https://www2.purpleair.com/community/faq.

 The final stage of data processing involves ingesting timeseries data from the SCAQMD archive and creating quality controlled, hourly aggregated data files containing all sensor data in a single file.
-The files are compatible with capabilities found in the **PWFSLSmoke** package and allow for comparison with federal monitoring data.
+The files are compatible with the **PWFSLSmoke** package and allow for comparison with federal monitoring data.
 This data processing is again performed by a dedicated processing script run hourly by a cron job.
 The hourly aggregated data files are referred to as `airsensor` files.